-On 22 February 2018 the Council approved the Treasury Management Strategy for 2018/19.
+On 21 February 2019 the Council approved the Treasury Management Strategy for 2019/20.
 Treasury management performance is reported to Cabinet and Council with detailed reviews being undertaken by Audit Committee.

-With regards treasury management, the financial year 2018/19 presented similar circumstances to previous years.
-Investments continued to be made only where there was low risk, for the Council this manifested itself in the continuing reliance on internal borrowing (reduced external investments and using the money to pay for capital expenditure rather than borrowing).
-However some £25m of this was externalised in order to invest in Property Funds.
-The remaining Internal borrowing still had a positive effect on the MTFP's financing costs as generally investment rates are lower than borrowing rates and there would have been a cost of carrying those investments in addition to any counterparty risk there might have been.
+With regards treasury management, the financial year 2019/20 presented similar circumstances to previous years in that investments continued to be made only where there was low risk.
+For the Council this manifested itself in the continuing reliance on internal borrowing (reduced external investments and using the money to pay for capital expenditure rather than borrowing).
+The Internal borrowing still had a positive effect on the MTFP's financing costs as generally investment rates are lower than borrowing rates and there would have been a cost of carrying those investments in addition to any counterparty risk there might have been.

-During 2018/19 the Council complied with its legislative and regulatory requirements.
+During 2019/20 the Council complied with its legislative and regulatory requirements.
 The need for borrowing was only increased for capital purposes.

-At 31 March 2019, the Council's external debt was £179.161m which is £19m more than the previous year.
-The average interest rate for borrowing was down to 3.06% from 3.84% in 2017/18.
-Investments totalled £55.849m at 31 March 2019 (£52.433m at 31 March 2018) earning interest of 0.74 over the year.
-Included in the total investments figure were Property Fund units of £29.999m which provided an annualised net return of 2.41%.
+At 31 March 2020, the Council's external debt was £181.661m which is £2.5m more than the previous year.
+The average interest rate for borrowing was down to 2.97% from 3.06% in 2018/19.
+Investments totalled £56.799m at 31 March 2020 (£55.849m at 31 March 2019) earning interest of 1.51% over the year.
+Included in the total investments figure were Property Fund units of £29.999m which provided an annualised net return of 2.20%.